bigfix/developer.bigfix.com/site/reference/types/pkginfo.md

 # param &lt;string&gt; of &lt;pkginfo&gt; : string

-Returns the value of the named parameter (specified by &lt;string&lt;) from the pkginfo object.Example: param "INSTDATE" of pkginfo "SPROhtws" of pkgdb - Returns the install date as a string like "Jul 24 2003 09:45".
+Returns the value of the named parameter (specified by &lt;string&gt;) from the pkginfo object.Example: param "INSTDATE" of pkginfo "SPROhtws" of pkgdb - Returns the install date as a string like "Jul 24 2003 09:45".

 # patch &lt;string&gt; of &lt;pkginfo&gt; : patch